 The 19th century saw changes to Frenchay Common with the building of a new church.
 George Worrall of Frenchay Park conveyed a portion of the Common and, by 1834, the church dedicated to St. John the Baptist had been completed.
 It is surrounded on three sides by a ha-ha, which was built in the early 18th century to keep out stock without interrupting the open vista.
 He also donated a nearby portion of the Common for the building of a school in 1840.
 Frenchay already had a school founded in 1829 on Pearce’s Hill, but this was just a cottage and far too small.
 The new school was much larger with accommodation for the headmaster.
 There were also a large number of small private schools run by Non-Conformists throughout the 18th and 19th centuries.
 Frenchay became popular as a beauty spot for visitors with local people providing tea gardens and boating on the river.
 On sunny summer days they must often have strolled over the neat Frenchay Common to watch cricket played by the club reputed to be the first in the county, established in 1846.
 It was seemingly well-supported by the GRACE family from Downend, for it was in this club that W.G.
 GRACE played for many years.
 (My grandfather Ted PLASTER was the captain in 1929 and 1932).
 The White Lion public house by the common stands on the site of the original inn and was built in 1899; the fine stalls of the original stabling have been retained.

 Another church was built of local stone in 1858 and dedicated to All Saints, around which the village of Winterbourne Down grew.
 All this was due to the Rev. GREENSTREET who, in 1854, became assistant curate of Frenchay.
 He took a deep interest in the inhabitants of the village, many of whom he said in a letter were “…… squatters had from time to time taken possession and built poor cottages with or without legal title.
 Some were hatters, a trade which has gradually dyed out; …. by far the greater part of the inhabitants were colliers, the pits of Coalpit Heath being within easy distance.
 The place had a rather bad name for manners and morality”.
 The Great Western Railway built the new direct London & South Wales main line alongside the north of the village between 1901 and 1902 and a railway station named ‘Winterbourne’ was built here.
 The base of the eleven huge arches of the railway viaduct rising 30 metres from the river was built with stone from Huckford Quarry.
-This provided additional employment for much of the local population.

 The Bristol Directories gave an indication of the type of community although they only contained the names and occupations of the electorate.
 Between 1870 and 1889 the following industries in the parish can be seen - William PEARCE Flour Mills, HOBBS Iron Works, M. EXLEY Millpuff Manufacturer, William PERRY & Co.
 Woolstaplers, and the MITCHELL & WILKES Edge Tool Works.
 All these presumably used local products such as Frampton Cotterell iron, Cotswold wool and the local wheat, whilst the quarry afforded materials for the stonemason George PRITCHARD.